logicmonitor/lm-powershell-module/Documentation/New-LMWebsite.md

 ```

 ### -TestLocationCollectorIds
-Specifies the collector IDs to use for testing.
-Can only be used when IsInternal is true.
-Cannot be used with TestLocationAll or TestLocationSmgIds.
+Specifies the collector IDs for the test locations.

 ```yaml
 Type: Int32[]